Physics Nobel Prize rewards science on a 'tiny timescale'

 - Published

-This year's Nobel Prize in Physics rewards experiments with light that capture "the shortest of moments".
+This year's Nobel Prize in Physics rewards experiments with light that capture "the shortest of moments" and opened a window on the world of electrons.

 The award goes to Pierre Agostini, Ferenc Krausz and Anne L'Huillier.

-Their work demonstrated a way to create extremely short pulses of light that can be used to measure the rapid processes in which electrons move or change energy.
+Their work demonstrated a way to create extremely short pulses of light that can be used to capture and study rapid processes inside atoms.

 The Royal Swedish Academy of Sciences said the three laureates' experiments produced "pulses of light so short that they are measured in attoseconds".